JensDekker/Rewire/README.md

 - "7 use(s) permitted per WEEKLY, x1" (7 uses allowed per week, for 1 week)
 - Multiple plan items can be added for different recurrences

+## Notes System Overview

+- The `Note` class is used for both habits and addictions, providing a unified way to add, edit, delete, and display notes.
+- Each note contains:
+  - `parentType`: Indicates whether the note belongs to a habit or addiction
+  - `parentNameOrId`: The name (or ID) of the parent habit or addiction
+  - `date`: The date the note is associated with
+  - `text`: The note content
+- All note-related CLI commands (add, edit, delete, list) work the same for both habits and addictions.
+- When viewing details for a habit or addiction, all associated notes are displayed in a consistent format.

 ## Testing

 - See `cli/src/main/resources/cli_exact_test_script.txt` for a comprehensive manual test script